nnormandin/nnormandin.github.io/about.md

 <br>

 ### What am I doing now?
-I'm an army cyber warfare officer living in the DC area.
-I work on data science, machine learning, and computing problems for army cyber command and DARPA.
+I'm an Army cyber warfare officer living in the DC area.
+I work on data science, machine learning, and computing problems for Army Cyber Command and DARPA.

 When I'm not at work you can probably find me reading a book, writing code, or trying to learn something new.